SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/_index.en.md

 The biggest change in Selenium recently has been the inclusion of the WebDriver API.
-Driving a browser natively as a user would either locally or on a remote machine using the Selenium server, it marks a leap forward in terms of browser automation.
+Driving a browser natively, as a user would, either locally or on a remote machine using the Selenium server, marks a leap forward in terms of browser automation.

-Selenium WebDriver fits in the same role as RC did, and has incorporated the original 1.x bindings.
+Selenium WebDriver fits the same role as RC did, and has incorporated the original 1.x bindings.
 It refers to both the language bindings and the implementations of the individual browser controlling code.